-The unobligated balance in the Fund at the end of FY 2013 was approximately \$888.1 million.
-This balance is usually available to cover costs related to seizures and forfeitures and certain other law enforcement activities.
-The Bipartisan Budget Act of 2013 permanently cancelled \$867.0 million of this balance.
+The unobligated balance is usually available to cover costs related to seizures and forfeitures and certain other law enforcement activities.
+The Consolidated Appropriations Act of 2018 permanently cancelled \$1.1 billion.
 This permanent reduction or cancellation means that the amount will never be used for its intended purposes.

-The cancelled funds were transferred to Receipt Account 020 3231 on April 15, 2014, but remained on the TFF's books throughout the remainder of the FY 2014.
-On September 30, 2014, Treasury 'swept' the cash out of the Receipt Account and into the General Fund, effectively zeroing out the account.
+The cancelled funds were transferred to the General Fund on June 1, 2018.
+In fiscal year 2017, the Consolidated Appropriations Act of 2017 permanently cancelled \$314 million.
+The cancelled funds were transferred to the General Fund on May 25, 2017.

-Note 10: Distributions Payable (state and local agencies and foreign governments)
+Note 10: Distributions Payable

-Distributions Payable (state and local agencies and foreign governments) amounted to \$77.7 million and \$65.5 million as of September 30, 2015 and 2014, respectively.
-Fund management recognizes as a liability a portion (based on the average of historical pay-out percentage) of the equitable sharing requests, that were approved or in final stages of approval on September 30, 2015 and 2014, respectively.
+Distributions Payable (state and local agencies and foreign governments) amounted to \$43.1 million and \$32.8 million as of September 30, 2018 and 2017, respectively.
+Fund management recognizes as a liability a portion (based on the average of historical pay-out percentage) of the equitable sharing requests, that were approved or in final stages of approval on September 30, 2018 and 2017, respectively.
 Prior experience with the nature of this account indicated that a substantial portion of these requests were certain to be paid out by the Fund during the following fiscal year.